 • Item-by-item condition surveys focus on a pre-selected group of artefacts.
 These surveys are more detailed in their object level assessment of materials than collection surveys and generally consist of in-depth examination of a relatively small group of objects.
-Treatment priorities are developed and cost estimates are prepared.
+Treatment priorities are developed, and cost estimates are prepared.
 Item-by-item surveys are often an appropriate next step after a more general collections level survey has been completed.
-Condition surveys are performed by conservators and can be undertaken for a group of books, works of art, photographs, or archival materials with little or no attention given to collection care issues.
+Condition surveys are performed by conservators and can be undertaken for a group of books, works of art, photographs, or archival materials.